Mobile Menu

 Key Metrics

-Total (2025)
+Total (2026)

-Annualized Growth 2020-25
+Annualized Growth 2021-26

-Definition of Real Household Disposable Income
+Definition of Real household disposable income

 This report analyses aggregate real household disposable income in Australia.
 The data for this report is sourced from the Australian Bureau of Statistics (ABS) and is seasonally adjusted.
 The ABS and IBISWorld define disposable income as gross income less taxes on income and wealth, interest payments, non-life insurance premiums and other current transfers payable.
 Disposable income is, therefore, the income available to people to be spent on both necessary and other goods and services.
 This differs from discretionary income, which is the income available to be spent after all necessary purchases have been made.
 The data is presented in 2011-12 dollars, converted using the Consumer Price Index and is presented in financial years.